Quantizing graphs, one way or two?

-In the final section we will see that the two constructions of a quantum graph are not as different as they appear.
+In the final section we will see that the two constructions of a quantum graph are not as different as they currently appear.
 This is not a new observation \cite{B08} but the situation we present here simplifies previous constructions and has the advantage of being a physical Hamiltonian whose essential properties are easy to describe.

-Before we do this it is worth mentioning that a different perspective on the energy dependence of the scattering matrix is provided by Cheon, Exner and Turek \cite{CET10}.
-They show that general vertex conditions parameterized by $\mathbb{A}_v$ and $\mathbb{B}_v$ can be approximated by replacing the single vertex $v$ with a fully connected graph $K_{d_v}$ whose vertices correspond to each of the ends of the edges meeting at $v$.
-On each of the edges of the fully connected graph approximating $v$ there is a delta potential and the vertex conditions of the approximating graph are delta conditions; the function is continuous at $v$ and the sum of the outgoing derivatives is proportional to the value of the function at $v$.
-The vertex scattering matrix at a vertex with delta conditions is,
+Before we do this it is worth mentioning a different perspective on the energy dependence of the scattering matrix provided by Cheon, Exner and Turek \cite{CET10b}.
+Using the unique $ST$-form \cite{CET10} of the vertex conditions (\ref{eq:vertex condition}),

-where $\alpha_v$ is the constant of proportionality in the vertex condition; $\alpha_v=0$ corresponds to the standard vertex condition (\ref{eq:standard conditions}).
-So in the high energy limit the scattering matrix of a delta vertex condition approaches the $k$-independent scattering matrix of standard vertex conditions (\ref{eq:standard scattering}).
-Consequently, in the high energy limit the scattering matrix of general vertex scattering conditions can be approximated by a larger graph with $k$-independent scattering matrices.